Jean Le Rond d'Alembert: Career

 In July 1739 he made his first contribution to the field of mathematics, pointing out the errors he had detected in Analyse démontrée (published 1708 by Charles-René Reynaud) in a communication addressed to the Académie des Sciences.
 At the time L'analyse démontrée was a standard work, which d'Alembert himself had used to study the foundations of mathematics.
 D'Alembert was also a Latin scholar of some note and worked in the latter part of his life on a translation of Tacitus, for which he received wide praise including that of Denis Diderot.

 In 1740, he submitted his second scientific work from the field of fluid mechanics Mémoire sur la réfraction des corps solides, which was recognised by Clairaut.
 In this work d'Alembert theoretically explained refraction.

 In 1741, after several failed attempts, d'Alembert was elected into the Académie des Sciences.
 He was later elected to the Berlin Academy in 1746 and a Fellow of the Royal Society in 1748.

 In 1743, he published his most famous work, Traité de dynamique, in which he developed his own laws of motion.

 When the Encyclopédie was organised in the late 1740s, d'Alembert was engaged as co-editor (for mathematics and science) with Diderot, and served until a series of crises temporarily interrupted the publication in 1757.
 He authored over a thousand articles for it, including the famous Preliminary Discourse.
 D'Alembert "abandoned the foundation of Materialism" when he "doubted whether there exists outside us anything corresponding to what we suppose we see."
 In this way, d'Alembert agreed with the Idealist Berkeley and anticipated the transcendental idealism of Kant.

-In 1752, he wrote about what is now called D'Alembert's paradox: that the drag on a body immersed in an inviscid, incompressible fluid is zero.
+In 1752, he wrote about what is now called d'Alembert's paradox: that the drag on a body immersed in an inviscid, incompressible fluid is zero.

-In 1754, d'Alembert was elected a member of the Académie des sciences, of which he became Permanent Secretary on 9 April 1772.
+In 1754, d'Alembert was elected a member of the Académie Française, of which he became Permanent Secretary on 9 April 1772.

 In 1757, an article by d'Alembert in the seventh volume of the Encyclopedia suggested that the Geneva clergymen had moved from Calvinism to pure Socinianism, basing this on information provided by Voltaire.
 The Pastors of Geneva were indignant, and appointed a committee to answer these charges.
 Under pressure from Jacob Vernes, Jean-Jacques Rousseau and others, d'Alembert eventually made the excuse that he considered anyone who did not accept the Church of Rome to be a Socinianist, and that was all he meant, and he abstained from further work on the encyclopaedia following his response to the critique.

 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1781.